revoltchat/backend/README.md

 Rust 1.76 or higher.

+> [!CAUTION]
+> The events server has a significant performance regression between Rust 1.77.2 and 1.78.0 onwards, see [issue #341](https://github.com/revoltchat/backend/issues/341).

 ## Development Guide

 Before contributing, make yourself familiar with [our contribution guidelines](https://developers.revolt.chat/contrib.html) and the [technical documentation for this project](https://revoltchat.github.io/backend/).